Where to Go During Chuseok in Korea: 14 Best Spots for Foreign Residents & Travelers

 안녕하세요!
 I’m Hangeulia ^-^

-Chuseok (추석 – Korean harvest festival) is one of the biggest holidays in Korea.
+Chuseok (추석 – Korea’s harvest festival) is one of the biggest holidays in Korea.
 For Koreans, it’s all about family gatherings, 제사 (ancestral rites), and a huge feast.
-But if you’re a foreign resident, sometimes it can feel a bit too quiet... ㅠㅠ.
+But for many foreign travelers or residents, Korea can suddenly feel too quiet — shops close, offices shut down, and the city slows to a pause. ㅠㅠ

 💜 Tradition & History